The Ultimate Protein Mug Cake Guide: 30+ Grams of Protein in 60 Seconds

 Why is my protein mug cake so dry?

-Connect with us for more quick mug recipes on Facebook and Pinterest where we share daily inspiration for busy home cooks!
+Connect with us for more quick mug recipes on Facebook and Pinterest, where we share simple, fast recipes and flavor ideas for busy home cooks.

 Description